 We can now improve the code design, using tests as a safety net.

-The goal of refactoring is to improve the design of existing code, without altering its external behavior (see Fowler 1999, and the dedicated lecture).
+The goal of refactoring is to improve the design of existing code, without altering its external behavior (see Fowler 1999).
 We only give some of its intuitions here:

 Code smells